TUW-GEO/rt1_model/README.md

 ```
 pip install rt1_model[full]
 ```

+## Documentation

+The documentation of the package is found [here](https://rt1-model.readthedocs.io).

 ## Citation
 If you use this package for research, don't forget to add a citation to your publication!